-Klimt and the other artists were also strongly influenced Glasgow's Charles Rennie Mackintosh.
+Klimt and the other artists were also strongly influenced by Charles Rennie Mackintosh.
 Klimt also re-interprets other styles including Impressionism and gives a nod to Monet.
 His landscapes are complex and busy but don’t have the same confidence as his other work.

 The exhibition comes to end with Klimt’s own collection of art and furniture from his studio.
 Strange I suppose since Klimt said if we wanted to understand him to look no further than his own art.